Skip to main content Go to Site Map

 Before you join us

-In preparation for your Fashion studies, you'll be required to customise a Fashion garment that relates to a concept that you're passionate about and to a current global fashion trend.
+In preparation for your Fashion course, you'll be required to customise a Fashion garment that relates to a concept that you're passionate about.
 Examples could be:

 • A social issue